mallikarao/codepath_myapp/README.md

-# Pre-work - myapp
+# Pre-work - my application

-'myapp' is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+'my application' is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: mallikarao

-Time spent: 7hrs on jan 15th, 4 hrs on jan 19= hours spent in total
+Time spent: 9hrs on jan 15th, 5 hrs on jan 19= 14 hours spent in total

 ## User Stories